-The overall project cost for the B7-Revised alternatives and the cost for the B7 and C9T alternatives, including soft costs and contingency calculated in the same manner as Sound Transit, are presented below for Segment B and for the portion of Segment C that is south of the Bellevue Transit Center Station.
+The overall project costs for the B7-Revised alternative and the B7/C9T alternatives, including soft costs and contingency calculated in the same manner as Sound Transit, are presented below for Segment B and for the portion of Segment C that is south of the Bellevue Transit Center Station.
 These indicate a cost approximately 1% in excess of Sound Transit's B7 and C9T alternatives.